Robert-van-Engelen/Forth850/README.md

 Forth850 uses direct threaded code (DTC).
-Faster would be to use subroutine threaded code (STC), but this would significantly increase the overall code size, which is less desirable with a small Z80-based system.
+Faster would be to use subroutine threaded code (STC), but this would significantly increase the overall code size and Forth compilation complexity, which are less desirable for a small Z80-based system.

 The following Z80 Forth routines are inspired by the article [Moving Forth](https://www.bradrodriguez.com/papers/moving1.htm).
 However,